-There are numerous statutes which set forth the laws for divorce, parenting and support in New Hampshire.
-Below are links to some of the most commonly referrenced statutes.
-These statutes may have changed since the time of posting so always consult an Attorney for information on how these laws may apply in your case.
+There are numerous statutes that set forth the laws for divorce, parenting and support in New Hampshire.
+Below are links to some of the most commonly referenced statutes.
+These statutes may have changed since the time of posting so always consult an attorney for information on how these laws may apply in your case.

 - Property settlement: This statute sets forth the definition of property that will be divided in a divorce and explains the presumption of an “equitable” division.
 It also sets forth reasons that the court can overcome the presumption of equitable division and instead order an unequal division.
 RSA 458:16.

 - Child support: This statute defines what types of income are included in the definition of “gross income” for child support calculation.
 RSA 458-C:2 I (a) and IV.

 - Deviation from the guidelines: This statute sets forth the legal reasons to deviate from child support guidelines.
 RSA 458-C:5.